 -Okra gumbo

-Main dish
+Main dish:

-Eggs Sardou: Poached eggs on artichoke bottoms nestled in a bed of creamed spinach and covered with Hollandaise sauce
+-Eggs Sardou: Poached eggs on artichoke bottoms nestled in a bed of creamed spinach and covered with Hollandaise sauce

-the map.
+-Eggs Hussarde: (A Brennan's Original) One of the dishes that put "Breakfast at Brennan's" on the map.
 Poached eggs atop Holland rusks, Canadian bacon and Marchand de Vin sauce.
 Topped with Hollandaise sauce.

-Shrimp Sardou: Deliciously spicy fried shrimp atop sliced artichoke bottoms nestled in a bed of creamed spinach and covered with Hollandaise sauce.
+-Shrimp Sardou: Deliciously spicy fried shrimp atop sliced artichoke bottoms nestled in a bed of creamed spinach and covered with Hollandaise sauce.
 (I'm getting THIS next time!)

-Eggs Shannon: Poached eggs atop fried trout, served in a bed of creamed spinach and topped with Hollandaise sauce.
+-Eggs Shannon: Poached eggs atop fried trout, served in a bed of creamed spinach and topped with Hollandaise sauce.

-Eggs Bayou LaFourche: Poached eggs atop Andouille Cajun sausage and Holland rusks.
+-Eggs Bayou LaFourche: Poached eggs atop Andouille Cajun sausage and Holland rusks.
 Topped with Hollandaise sauce.

 Dessert: